EduardoAzuul/GameOfThronesWiki/README.md

 for execution terminal: npm start

-RUBRIC
-30% - Proper setup of the Node+Express project
-30% - Use of correct API calls
-20% - Proper display in Mobile and full screen
-15% - Design
-5% - Implementation of EJS
-5% - Proper use of colors scheme
-5% - Completeness

 GoT Ultimate Guide
 Your challenge is to build a GoT Ultimate guide to find all the important information of your favorite Game of Thrones characters.
 Using the Thrones API or the API of Ice & Fire you will have access to all the available information regarding all the families fighting for sitting on the Iron Throne.
 The goal of this project is for you to have a working enciclopedia to consult on all the suitor for the throne; for this purpose you will need to: